jzacsh/vcsq/README.md

-**Status**: While I can already make use of this project for the original goals I had, it's still a WIP as I tweak what the "right way" to do some rust/cargo things is, and implement some last features and documentatoin (more `TODO`s below).
+**Status**: While I can already make use of this project for the original goals I had, it's still a WIP as I tweak what the "right way" to do some rust/cargo things is, and implement some last features and documentation (more `TODO`s below).

 ## Design & Goals